jct-hub/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

 jct-hub's version of Boot.dev's Notely App.

+Motivation: To learn more about learning CI/CD.
+Quick Start: Working on a way to get a installation command (e.g., pip install x, clone repo).
+Usage: Automatic transcription, summaries, and AI-powered insights for meetings, lectures, and interviews.
+Contributing: focuses on social impact for meetings, lectures, and interviews.